carlosedp/dcca-server-OTP/Readme.md

     make compile
     make shell

+A release is also available and built with the commands above.
+To load the application use:

+    ./rel/dccaserver/dccaserver/bin/dccaserver console

 ## Testing

 To test the server, use the client module [diameter-dcca](https://github.com/carlosedp/diameter-dcca) from my other project or Seagull.